jianfson/BlockChain-IOT-demo/README.md

 # BlockChain-IOT-demo

-The demo code for BlockChain-IOT project based on GoWeb, this project is as a website
+The demo code for BlockChain-IOT project based on GoWeb

 Version: release-v-1.0
 1. How to build